Family Systems Therapy

 If everything is satisfactory, everyone will be required to sign consent papers and waivers.

 Keep in mind, your therapist will be continually observing how you all interact with one another.
-He/she will also be making mental notes of areas of strength and improvement within your family unit.
+They will also be making mental notes of areas of strength and improvement within your family unit.
 Moreover, your therapist will also be paying close attention to the “roles” each person plays in the family unit – and how the family functions, as a whole.
+It is important that the therapist be able to get a comprehensive perspective on your family – from a variety of angles.
+For instance, how it works in a multitude of dimensions.
+The goal is not just to focus on the presenting problem, but to explore the background of the family, as well.

-After the first session, the therapist may request to see the various family sub-units separately for a few sessions, for instance, he/she may want to see parents alone, siblings alone, close friends alone, children alone, couples individually, grandparents alone, other relatives alone, coaches alone, the presenting individual alone, etc. This will help him/her get a full perspective of what is truly happening in the family.
+After the first session, the therapist may request to see the various family sub-units separately for a few sessions, for instance, they may want to see parents alone, siblings alone, close friends alone, children alone, couples individually, grandparents alone, other relatives alone, coaches alone, the presenting individual alone, etc. This will help him/her get a full perspective of what is truly happening in the family.

 What Should I Do After the First Session?

-Once you leave the therapy session, it will be time to evaluate, if the therapist is right for your family.
+Once you leave the therapy session, it will be time to evaluate if the therapist is right for your family.
 Did you feel unfairly blamed?
 Or, did you feel the therapist was competent, fair, professional, and compassionate?
-Did you feel comfortable and did he/she properly explain the process in a way that could understand it?
+Did you feel comfortable and did they properly explain the process in a way that could understand it?
 Do you feel hopeful that things are going to improve in your family with this therapist’s help and guidance?
 If so, then continue going.
 If not, continue searching.

 References